aphecetche/hugo-aphecetche/content/post/pimp-up-the-terminal.md

 author = "Laurent Aphecetche"
 date = "2016-04-09T17:17:15+02:00"
 description = ""
-tags = [ "geek", "play" ]
+tags = [ "geek", "play","misc" ]
-title = "pimp up the terminal"
+title = "Pimp up the terminal" lastmod = "2016-04-26"
+draft = true
 +++

-On this first day of holidays, decided to play a bit with my terminal (iTerm2 actually) and  make it a bit more awesome...
+Decided to play a bit with my terminal (iTerm2 actually) and  make it a bit more awesome...

 Started by installing [powerline fonts](https://powerline.readthedocs.org).
 Changed the `iTerm2` to the `Hack` font.